 Online classes.
 Working remotely.
 Online job applications and bill paying.
 High-speed internet access is as critical to the modern world as electricity, but it can also be hard to afford.
-But there’s good news this week for people who have struggled to pay for internet access at home.
+But there’s good news for people who have struggled to pay for internet access at home.

 As part of the Bipartisan Infrastructure Law, eligible households can now get $30 per month off their internet bills through the Affordable Connectivity Program.
 In addition, 20 leading internet providers have agreed to offer ACP-eligible households a high-speed internet plan for no more than $30 per month.
 That means that eligible families who combine their ACP benefit with one of these plans can receive high-speed internet for free.